lachhebo/lachhebo.github.io/about.md

 ---
 layout: page
-title: About
+title: curriculum vitae
 ---

-My name is Ismaël Lachheb, I love Data Science and FOSS related stuff.
+My name is Ismaël Lachheb, I like Data Science and FOSS.
 More information about my work in my Github and Kaggle account.
 You can contact me using my email : ismael.lachheb@protonmail.com

 ## Education